bio-tools/biotoolsDocs/api_attribute_model_dev.rst

   ]

 .. note::
-   Type can normally be inferred from the value but should be specified otherwise.
+   - type can normally be inferred from the value but should be specified otherwise.
 In the example it was not actually necessary to specify "type".
+   - see the `curation guidelines <http://biotools.readthedocs.io/en/latest/curators_guide.html#other-ids>`_

 Function